collect examples of systems where users tried to do something that performed badly

-#1 Updated by Roland Schulz almost 4 years ago
+#1 Updated by Roland Schulz about 4 years ago

 For now you mean manual right?
 I think it would be worth considering whether we want to add automatic data collection.
 Of course usage tracking has a bad reputation and we would need to make sure we do it with well understood opt-in.
 But I think both for funding as well as for the goals laid out in your task description it could be very valuable.

-#3 Updated by Szilárd Páll almost 4 years ago
+#3 Updated by Szilárd Páll about 4 years ago

 A separate tool that when manually invoked can collects data (log, input files) and submit it to us could work (something like some Linux distros' bug reporting tool).
 There would only need to be a simple collection server on the other end.
 I guess sorting things out might end up being the most tedious work.

-#4 Updated by Chris Neale almost 4 years ago
+#4 Updated by Chris Neale about 4 years ago

 in gromacs5.1.2 (with or without GPU) and 2016-beta1 (with GPU not tested)